tim-schilling/debug-tutorial/docs/lab1.md

 We can assume that the date specific information is going to be in some type of template filter or template tag.
 So let's try searching our codebase for ``left floated six wide column``.
 This should have two code matches.
 One of which will have a child element with the text "Read More", and since that doesn't appear in our HTML, we can exclude it.
 This leaves us with the template ``projects/templates/posts/includes/list_item.html``.
 From our search result, we can see that the template tag ``{% nice_datetime ... %}`` is rendering the timestamp.

 If we wanted to try from the other approach, we'd start by looking at ``project/templates/posts/list.html``.
-We can see a loop over to render individual elements for posts on the page, ``{% for post in page %}``.
+We can see a loop over ``page`` to render individual elements for posts on the page, ``{% for post in page %}``.
 This brings us to the template ``projects/templates/posts/includes/list_item.html``.
 From there, we'd need to compare the rendered HTML to the template to narrow it down to the template tag ``{% nice_datetime ... %}``.